yibo-geomatique/dashboard/Processes/BuildingChange_DataSchema.md

 ## BuildingChange DataSchema

 This schema structures data describing evolutions in building, based on observed evolution in building data and with the purpose to represent evolution of building entities in reality.
+It is written in a simple text file as it is work in progress and will be published as a formal vocabulary when it a stable version is achieved.

 Fields :